-Traditionally, a Mortar and Pestle is used to blend the sambal ingredients but thanks to modern technology, we can prepare this sambal with less effort and a fraction of the time using a Food Processor.
+Traditionally, a Mortar and Pestle are used to blend the sambal ingredients but thanks to modern technology, we can prepare this sambal with less effort and a fraction of the time using a food processor.
 Here, I am using my Magic Bullet Blender – It does the job perfectly.

 When the potatoes are ready, heat up 1 tablespoon of cooking oil over medium-high heat in a wok or frying pan.
 Pour the sambal into the wok.
 Fry the sambal until it starts to thicken.
 Add 1 tablespoon of sugar, then stir to dissolve the sugar.

 Add the potato cubes and give it a good toss to thoroughly coat them with the sambal.

 Add 1 finely sliced kaffir lime leaf.